howdycloudyarsh/TIF_Sprint1/Task 5/readme.md

-# Deploy Kubernetes on AWS with Terrafrom.
+# Deploy Kubernetes on AWS with Terraform.